anirudh-arunkumar/Saver-ProV1/README.md

-# Saver-ProV1
+# SaverPro 1.0
-A C# desktop application that monitors and alerts users about price changes on tech products
+SaverPro is a C# desktop application that helps users monitor and track price changes on tech products across various e-commerce platforms.

+## Features
+- Monitor product prices from sites like Amazon.
+- Get instant alerts when prices drop.
+- Multi-threaded price checking for performance.
+- Cloud integration with Azure for scalability.